Installing Web SDK

 Before running the demo, configure your API key.

-Create .env file and set environment variable
+Create apps/svelte/.env and set environment variable:

 PERSO_INTERACTIVE_API_KEY=YOUR_API_KEY